Baptism and Christmation

 Now newly baptised, the child will be Chrismated by the sign of the Cross with Holy Myrrh on the same parts of the body where he was earlier anointed with oil.

-Holy Chrismation is the seal of the gift of the Holy Sprit which identifies all baptized persons with a seal that sets them apart as inalienable possessions of Christ.
+Holy Chrismation is the seal of the gift of the Holy Sprit which identifies all baptized people with a seal that sets them apart as inalienable possessions of Christ.
 That is, the Holy Spirit embraces them and envelopes them like a shield and an armor of faith to enable them to live the faith into which they have just been baptized.
 This is why Chrismation is also known as the Sacrament of the Holy Spirit.

 The Vesting and Procession